Home » A Quick User’s Guide to Pathoma for USMLE Step 1

 • Cardiac physiology, hematology (the coagulation cascade, for example), Immunology (all that can go wrong with B and T cells!), general principles of disease pathology and wound healing, nephrology

-• In general, the beginning of each chapter is physiology focused and more specific to concepts that Pathoma can teach you, vs the pathology sections which contains more diagnostic associations you will have already learned from other material and thus lower yield
+• In general, the beginning of each chapter is physiology focused and more specific to concepts that Pathoma can teach you, vs the pathology sections, which contains more diagnostic associations you will have already learned from other material and are therefore lower yield

-2. Watch Pathoma on double speed before beginning a block to refresh yourself of the concepts
+1. Watch Pathoma at double speed before beginning a block to refresh yourself of the concepts

 • Specifically do this for harder blocks, such as hematology, where pathophysiology is more complex and Pathoma does a much better job of illustrating concepts than a flat page.